quotient-im/Quaternion/README.md

 Make sure to read the notes below depending to your environment.

 ### Requirements
-Quaternion 0.0.95 packages on Linux need Qt version 5.11 or higher; for major distros, that means Debian 10 (Buster), Ubuntu 18.10 (Cosmic), Fedora 29 and OpenSUSE 15.2 or newer releases.
+Quaternion 0.0.96 packages on Linux need Qt version 5.15.x; for major distros, that means Debian 11 (Bullseye), Ubuntu 22.04 (jammy), Fedora 35 and OpenSUSE Leap 15.4 or newer releases.
 The packages published by the project at GitHub (see below) come with Qt libraries bundled; Linux packages, including those from Flathub, use respective package managers to pull necessary libraries automatically.